w3c/wai-curricula/content/designer/inclusive-design-process.md

 * explain how involving users with disabilities in the design and development process leads to better accessibility
 * identify the scope of accessibility in inclusive design processes and relate accessibility to usability and inclusion
-* research and communicate applicable design requirements, such as those defined by accessibility standards and policies
+* research and communicate applicable design requirements for accessibility, such as those defined by accessibility standards and policies
-* manage direct or indirect involvement of people with disabilities for the different user research activities of a project
+* research and communicate different methods to involve people with disabilities depending on the project scope and the planned research activities
-* describe different accommodation needs for people with disabilities
+* research and communicate different accommodation needs for people with disabilities
-* manage user needs of diverse groups of users with disabilities, including people with various levels of skills using assistive technologies and adaptive strategies
+* research and communicate user needs of diverse groups of people with disabilities, including people with various levels of skills using assistive technologies and adaptive strategies
-* describe ethical considerations when working with people with disabilities, for example avoiding clichés and myths
+* research and communicate accessibility characteristics and limitations of different testing methods, such as paper prototype testing and screen reader testing
-* describe accessibility characteristics and limitations of different testing methods, such as paper prototype testing and screen reader testing
+* describe related requirements for product owners and other team roles to plan for the involvement of people with disabilities

-* describe related requirements for product owners and other team roles to plan for the involvement of people with disabilities early and throughout in the design and development processes
+{%- comment -%}

 ## Competencies